elasticdog/hyperboriarch/README.md

 * the Network Time Protocol (NTP) service will be configured
 * vnStat will be installed to monitor network traffic usage

-...and the following things will be configured for you by the "cjdns"
+...and the following tasks will be handled by the "cjdns" role:
-role:

 * cjdns and (optionally) [cjdcmd](https://github.com/inhies/cjdcmd#readme)
   will be built and installed from the latest upstream git revision